 Finally, why not stop for a bite to eat at Le Dévonien lunch counter.
 On the menu: delicious lobster, crab, smoked salmon and shrimp sandwiches, made with local seafood.
 Salads, soups, desserts and beverages are also available.
 Take advantage of the patio with a magnificent view.
 The lunch counter is open from mid-June to early September.

-The exhibits and park services are open from April 27 to October 23.
+The exhibitions and park services are open from June 19 to October 23.
 Administrative offices and the research centre are open year-round.

 - American Express